Carleton Won't Say, But

 Cc: Dr. Roseann O’Reilly Runte

-Are universities such as Carleton with a program of Islamic studies who claim to welcome all traditions on how Islam is presented to a lay audience just pretending where the Koran is concerned?
+Are universities such as Carleton with a program of Islamic studies who claim to welcome a multitude of different scholarly approaches on how Islam is presented to a lay audience just pretending where the Koran is concerned?

 Carleton does not indicate if it gets extraordinary funding, if any, for its Centre for the Study of Islam.
-In preparing this posting, I was surprised to learn that Islamic studies programs at such prestigious universities as Harvard, the University of Edinburgh, Georgetown and Cambridge are funded by Saudi Prince Alwaleed Bin Talal.
+In preparing this posting, I was surprised to learn that Islamic studies programs at such prestigious universities as Harvard, the University of Edinburgh, Georgetown and Cambridge are funded by the Saudis.

-Saudi funding, whether it be for mosques, madrassas – anywhere the Koran is taught – usually comes with one large string attached: the recipients of the Kingdom’s largesse will preach the somewhat virulent Wahhabi dogma, the creed of the Saudi Royal Family of which Prince Alwaleed Bin Talal is of course a member.
+Saudi funding, whether it be for mosques or madrassas – but perhaps not for centres of Islamic studies like Carleton's (who knows?) – usually comes with one large string attached: the recipients of the Kingdom’s largesse will preach the virulent Wahhabi creed.

 The Holy Qur'an: Translation and Commentary by Abdullah Yusuf 'Ali.

 Among those Qur'an translations which found Saudi favor and, therefore, wide distribution, was the Abdullah Yusuf 'Ali (1872-1952) rendition that, from its first appearance in 1934 until very recently, was the most popular English version among Muslims … While his rendering of the text is not bad, there are serious problems in his copious footnotes; in many cases, he reproduces the exegetical material from medieval texts without making any effort at contextualization.
 Writing at a time both of growing Arab animosity toward Zionism and in a milieu that condoned anti-Semitism, Yusuf 'Ali constructed his oeuvre as a polemic against Jews.